 Twelve municipalities in our source protection region are required to review and amend their Official Plans to ensure they conform to the local source protection plans (SPPs).
 Ten of the municipalities (lower and upper tier) have completed the required Official Plan update.
-The remainder are in progress.
+The remainder are in progress, and underwent consultation in 2024.
 Nine municipalities are required to update their Zoning Bylaws to conform to the SPP; eight are complete.
 It is anticipated that the remaining Official Plan and Zoning Bylaw updates will be completed within the next year.